 The much more interesting question is not whether Microsoft is planning to rebase Windows to Linux, but how far Windows will go on open source.
 We are already seeing components like Windows Terminal, PowerToys, and other Windows components either begin life as or go open source.
 The more logical and realistic goal here is a continued opening of Windows components and the Windows development process, even beyond the Insiders program, in a way that benefits other operating systems and open source generally.

 After all, Windows has already adopted the Ubuntu release cadence, of six-month releases in April and October with set releases getting extended support.
 Windows 2004 and Ubuntu 20.04 landed within days of each other.
 I kid.

 Raymond is correct in one key part of his blog.
 I do think the era of the desktop OS wars is ending.
 We are entering a new era where your high-end workstation will run multiple operating systems simultaneously, like runtimes, and not necessarily all locally.
 The choice will not really be Windows or Linux, it will be whether you boot Hyper-V or KVM first, and Windows and Ubuntu stacks will be tuned to run well on the other.
 Microsoft contributes patches to the Linux kernel to run Linux well on Hyper-V and tweaks Windows to play nicely on KVM.

 The best parts of Ubuntu will come to Windows and the best open source parts of Windows will come to Ubuntu, thanks to an increasing trend towards open source across Microsoft.

 Neither Windows nor Ubuntu are going anywhere.
 They are just going to keep getting better through open source.
 Each will play to their relative strengths.
+(Ubuntu desktop is more popular than ever.)
 Just now with more open source collaboration than imaginable before.